cvhciKIT/sloth/doc/containers.rst

     ``frame_number``.

 The container base class ``AnnotationContainer`` provides default implementations for all five function.
-It however deferes the parsing and serialization of the labels from/to disk to the to functions
+It however defers the parsing and serialization of the labels from/to disk to the two functions

 .. py:function:: parseFromFile(self, filename)